zhongpc/zhongpc.github.io/opening.md

 In general, <span style="text-decoration: underline">we are actively looking for candidates.</span> Please check the <a href="https://cde.nus.edu.sg/graduate/graduate-programmes-by-research/how-to-apply/">timeline</a> for application.
 * B.S./M.S. in physics/chemistry/computer science/materials science or related fields
 * TOFEL ≥ 90 or IELTS ≥ 6.5.
 GPA ≥ 80%.
-GRE is optional but preferred.
+GRE is optional but strongly preferred.
-* Please email (1) your CV and (2) a description of your research topics of interest, and indicate which semester you would like to apply.
+* Please email (1) your CV and (2) a description of your research topics of interest.
 * We encourage excellent candidates to apply for <a href="https://nusgs.nus.edu.sg/scholarships/">PhD Fellowships</a>:
     * NUS-SINGA Scholarship  <span style="color: lightgray">[no service commitments]</span>
     * A*STAR Scholarship  <span style="color: lightgray">[with service commitments]</span>